 Duration of the visit: You need one day to visit the seven churches.

 The museums are among the top attractions in Rome.
-A list of the State museums and museums of the municipality of Rome can be found in my post about the museums hours.
+A list of the State museums and museums of the municipality of Rome can be found in our post about the museums hours.
 Particularly noteworthy are, in addition to the Vatican Museums, the Capitoline Museums and the Gallery of Villa Borghese.
-For the gallery of the Villa Borghese you have to book a fixed date.
-The Roma Pass is not valid for the Borghese Gallery.
+For these museums you have to book.

 The neighbourhood of Coppedè